Sergei Fedorov: Defection and career with the Red Wings

 Fedorov won another Selke Trophy in 1996 after scoring 39 goals and 107 points in 78 games, while playing stellar defensively.
 He finished in the top five for Hart Trophy voting and led Detroit in scoring, and helped them win the Presidents' Trophy.
 That season, Detroit set an NHL record for wins in a season with 62.
 He also signed a four-year deal that season to become the first non-North American spokesman for Nike, in which he made the "white skates" famous.
 The skates were different due to their unique colours and design, and he promoted it through a series of commercials for Nike.
 Steve Yzerman, speaking to a reporter on Fedorov a few weeks after turning the tide on a January 30 game that season that ended in a 4–2 victory for the Red Wings over the Toronto Maple Leafs, said, "Sergei is a game-breaker for us anytime he's on the ice ...
 He's the most talented player I've ever seen."
 The Red Wings' season ended in disappointment when they were defeated by the Colorado Avalanche in the Western Conference Finals, four games to two.
 Fedorov finished tied for the team lead with 20 points in 19 playoff games.

 In the 1996–97 season, Fedorov played before the preseason started in August and September for Russia at the 1996 World Cup of Hockey.
 Later in the NHL season, he was a member of the Red Wings' first Stanley Cup championship team since 1955, leading the team playoff scoring with 20 points in 20 games, including 8 goals.
 He led the Stanley Cup Finals in points and in goals for a second time.
 Goaltender Mike Vernon won the Conn Smythe Trophy, "but many hockey insiders believe that Sergei deserved that honor".
 During the regular season, Fedorov had achieved the rare feat of scoring five goals in a single game, as he registered all of Detroit's goals in a 5–4 overtime win against the Washington Capitals on December 26, 1996.
 It was also the first time in NHL history that a player completed a quintet of goals in overtime, a feat since equaled only by the Rangers' Mika Zibanejad on March 5, 2020, also against the Capitals.

-In the mid-1990s, Fedorov became part of the Red Wings' Russian Five, together with Igor Larionov at center, Vyacheslav Kozlov at left, and Viacheslav Fetisov and Vladimir Konstantinov on defense.
+In the mid-1990s, Fedorov became part of the Red Wings' Russian Five, together with Igor Larionov at center, Slava Kozlov at left, and Slava Fetisov and Vladimir Konstantinov on defense.
 The Wings won the Stanley Cup in 1997 and 1998.